Ventero/kongregate-userscripts/README.md

 A collection of the Kongregate userscripts I've written in the past few years.
 Most of these scripts are probably broken by now, so use at your own risk.

-Most of these scripts are hosted on [my userscripts.org profile][uso] as well, so it's probably best to download them from there.
-For a more detailed description of the scripts and how to use them, see their respective page on userscripts.org
+Most of these scripts are hosted on [my userscripts-mirror.org profile][uso] as well, for a more detailed description of the scripts and how to use them, see their respective page on userscripts-mirror.org.

 Most of the scripts are licensed under the MIT/X11 license (see LICENSE.mit), with the exception of the Game Comment Enhancer, which is in the public domain.